 EU REACH Regulation was brought into UK law as REACH (Enforcement) Regulations 2008 (S.I.
 2008/2852).
 REACH, and related legislation, was replicated in the UK with the necessary changes and the key principles of the EU REACH Regulation will be retained.
 The functions and powers of the Agency under the REACH legislation (ECHA) have been taken over by the HSE.
-Details can be found in the official guidance How to comply with REACH chemical regulations (updated 25 March 2022) and on the HSE website UK REACH explained.
+Official guidance can be found on the HSE Website UK registration, evaluation, authorization and restriction of chemicals (REACH).

-EU and UK registrations are not recognized vice versa and

-for each market supplied, an independent registration must have been made prior to placing the substance on the market.
+EU and UK registrations are not recognized vice versa and for each market supplied, an independent registration must have been made prior to placing the substance on the market.
 EU/EEA based companies who import chemicals into the UK under UK REACH can register the substance under UK REACH through a UK-based Only Representative (OR) or an affiliate UK importer.

-1. Transfer of UK-based existing EU-Registrations ("Grandfathering")
+1. Transfer of UK-based existing EU-Registrations ('Grandfathering')

 Immediately after Brexit, UK based registrations could shift existing EU-registration directly into UK REACH by data validating.
-UK-based holders had 120 days (by 30 April 2021) to provide HSE with some initial information and may continue the 'grandfathering' process by providing basic information within 300 days plus either 2, 4 or 6 years (see table 3).
-If the EU registration was transferred to UK before 1 January 2021, the registration could be treated as held by GB entity.
+UK-based holders had 120 days (by April 30th, 2021) to provide HSE with some initial information and may continue the 'grandfathering' process by providing basic information within 300 days plus either 2, 4 or 6 years (see table 3).
+If the EU registration was transferred to UK before January 1st, 2021, the registration could be treated as held by GB entity.